waleed-kotib/VC_Proj/README.txt

     * Starting with version 0.94.5, no installation whatsoever is needed.
       Just unzip and double click.

+    * If you want to run from sources the simplest is to get a tclkit from http://www.equi4.com/pub/tk/downloads.html, 8.4.6 or later.
+A complete Tcl/Tk installation can be obtained from http://tcl.activestate.com.
+      Be sure to have at least 8.4.6 for Coccinella 0.95.9 or later.

     It is necessary to have access to a unique server port on remote machines, so it can be problematic if you are behind a firewall.
     Firewalls are not dealt with at all at this stage.